Get stories and expert advice on all things related to college and parenting.

 The Health Insurance Portability and Accountability Act (HIPAA) protects the privacy of medical records.
 As soon as children turn 18, parents no longer have access to their medical information even if they’re still covered by the family health insurance policy.

 There’s a simple form your student can complete which permits health-care providers to share information with you or include you in conversations.
-Generic HIPAA authorization forms can be found online; your doctor’s office may have one as well or there may be one on the college website.
+Generic HIPAA authorization forms can be found online; your doctor’s office may have one as well.
 If your student goes to school out of state, it is a good idea to fill one out both for that state and your home state.
-Keep paper copies and store scans on your computer or smartphone.
+These forms do not need to be notarized.
+You and your student should both keep paper copies and store scans on your computer or smartphone.

-Learn more at www.hhs.gov/hipaa/, www2.ed.gov/ferpa/, and by contacting your student’s college or university.
+Learn more at www.hhs.gov/hipaa/for-individuals/index.html, www2.ed.gov/policy/gen/guid/fpco/ferpa/parents.html and by contacting your student’s college or university.